 - broccoli rabe

-Researchers have found that soy may interfere with how the body produces thyroid hormone.
+Some evidence indicates that soy might interfere with how the body produces thyroid hormones.

 Foods that contain soy include: